| Safe Haskell | None |

 val_ :: forall bean (m :: Type -> Type).
 (Applicative m, HasCallStack) => Args bean -> Constructor m bean Source #

-value that returns a bean
+Create a Constructor from an Args value that returns a bean.

-value will be created by wire
+Usually, the Args value will be created by wireing a constructor function.

 val :: forall {nested} bean (m :: Type -> Type).
 (Registrable nested bean, Applicative m, HasCallStack) => Args nested -> Constructor m bean Source #